Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Leading-order calculation

 denotes a Wilson line in the fundamental representation going from $x^{+}=-\infty$ to $x^{+}=+\infty$ with $x^{-}=0$ and transverse position $\mathbf{x}$.
 We will use the notation $W_{\mathbf{x}}$ for Wilson lines in the adjoint representation, and suppress the fundamental color indices.
+Note that in the eikonal approximation, there is no exchange of spin nor $+$ momentum between the projectile and the target.

-Collecting the delta functions in eqs. (\ref{eq:LO}) and (\ref{eq:LOEIK}), the phase space integration can be written as follows:
+Collecting the delta functions in eqs.~\eqref{eq:LO} and~\eqref{eq:LOEIK}, the phase space integration can be written as follows: